 Malformations of cortical development (MCD) are increasingly being recognised in patients with seizure disorders previously regarded as cryptogenic.
 The range of MCD identified with MRI include schizencephaly, agyria, diffuse and focal macrogyria, focal polymicrogyria, minor gyral abnormalities, subependymal grey matter heterotopias, bilateral subcortical laminar heterotopia, tuberous sclerosis, focal cortical dysplasia and dysembryoplastic neuroepithelial tumours (DNTs).
 DNTs are benign developmental tumours and commonly underlie refractory partial seizures.
-The features are of a focal, circumscribed cortical mass that may indent the overlying skull and also extend subcortically, with low signal intensity on T1-weighted images, high signal on T2-weighted images that is similar to CSF, and slightly higher signal intensity in the lesion than CSF on proton density images.
-Cyst formation and enhancement with gadolinium may occur.
-Calcification is present in some cases and may be more readily demonstrated with X-ray CT.
-Confident differentiation from low-grade astrocytomas and ganglioglioma is not possible by MRI.
+The

-Hypothalamic hamartomas, sometimes associated with gelastic epilepsy, precocious puberty and cognitive impairment, are clearly demonstrable using MRI.
+Hypothalamic hamartomas, sometimes associated with gelastic epilepsy, precocious puberty and cognitive impairment, are clearly demonstrable using MRI25.
 More subtle abnormalities such as focal nodular heterotopia and band heterotopia may only be apparent if optimal MRI techniques are used.
 Band heterotopia 'double cortex' is an example of a generalised MCD that may be present in patients with mild epilepsy and normal intellect.

 Focal cortical dysplasia may result in refractory partial seizures.
 The possibility of surgical treatment means its identification with MRI has important consequences.
-Focal cortical dysplasia is not always identified with conventional MRI and may be more easily identified on a FLAIR sequence, by reconstructing the imaging dataset in curvilinear planes, by quantitative assessment of signal and texture and by sulcal analysis.
+Focal cortical dysplasia is not always identified with conventional MRI and may be more easily identified on a FLAIR sequence^{6,26,181}, by reconstructing the imaging dataset in curvilinear planes, by quantitative assessment of signal and texture27 and by sulcal analysis28.